About the Course

 Compass Fixes and Dead Reckoning

-In ASA 103 - Basic Cruising we focus on "visual navigation", the most common day to day form of navigating.
-In ASA 104 - Bareboat Cruising we start acquiring fixes, or measuring our exact location, using hand bearing compasses and the chart.
+In ASA 103 - Basic Cruising, we focus on "visual navigation", the most common, day-to-day form of navigating.
+In ASA 104 - Bareboat Cruising, we start acquiring fixes or measuring our exact location using hand-bearing compasses and the chart.
 We then take our fixes and extrapolate our position along a course line using "Dead Reckoning".
 Learn why sailors keep a log when sailing offshore even with modern navigation technology.

 Yacht Systems and Troubleshooting